JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 you can run code cells and immediately see the output.

-Kotlin offers different notebook solutions, such as [Kotlin Notebook](https://plugins.jetbrains.com/plugin/16340-kotlin-notebook), [Datalore](http://jetbrains.com/datalore), and [Jupyter Notebook](https://jupyter.org/), to provide convenient features for data retrieving, transformation, exploration, modeling, and more.
+Kotlin offers different notebook solutions, such as [Kotlin Notebook](https://plugins.jetbrains.com/plugin/16340-kotlin-notebook), [Datalore](http://jetbrains.com/datalore), and [Kotlin-Jupyter Notebook](https://jupyter.org/), providing convenient features for data retrieving, transformation, exploration, modeling, and more.
 These Kotlin notebook solutions are based on our [Kotlin Kernel](https://github.com/Kotlin/kotlin-jupyter).

+You can seamlessly share your code among Kotlin Notebook, Datalore, and Kotlin-Jupyter Notebook.
+Create a project in one of our Kotlin notebooks and continue working in another notebook without compatibility issues.

-You can benefit from the features of our powerful Kotlin notebooks and the perks of coding with Kotlin.
+Benefit from the features of our powerful Kotlin notebooks and the perks of coding with Kotlin.
 Kotlin integrates with these notebooks to help you manage data and share your findings with colleagues while building up your data science and machine learning skills.

 Discover the features of our different Kotlin notebook solutions and choose the one that best aligns with your project requirements.